samwell-ho/openpgp-ca/doc/src/keys-publish.md

 `rsync --dry-run --recursive --delete /tmp/wkd/.well-known/openpgpkey/ www@example.org:public_html/.well-known/openpgpkey/`

 We use `--delete` to delete stale data.
 To avoid accidentally deleting data, we've added the '--dry-run' option to the rsync command.
-When you've checked that the output of this `rsync` looks as expected, run rsync again, but without the `--dry-run` parameter, to actually perform the copy and delete operations.
+When you've checked that the output of this `rsync` run looks as expected, run rsync again, but without the `--dry-run` parameter, to actually perform the copy and delete operations.

 ## Testing WKD